atorstling/rusttalk/slides/slides.md

 }
 </script>

-# Mutability 2
+# Undo Mutability

-But you cannot "undo" immutability
+You cannot "undo" immutability

 <script language="rust">
 fn main() {
-    let a: i32 = 47;
+    let a: i32 = 47; // FIXME
-    let b: &mut i32 = &a;
+    let b: &mut i32 = &mut a;
     *b = 48;
 }
 </script>

+# References - Summary

+* You can share variables through references
+* Writing to a variable behaves like read/write locks
+  * Write is exclusive
+  * Read is concurrent

+# Important Data Types and Constructs

-# `str` and references
+# `str`

 String constants are of type `str`.

-Part of the data segment of the executable.
+`static` - part of the data segment of the executable.

 Immutable.
 Have to refer to them by const reference